gaudiy/connect-python/README.md

 # Connect Python

-> The Python implementation of Connect: Protobuf RPC that works.

 Connect is a simple, reliable, and interoperable RPC framework that combines the best of gRPC and REST.
 This Python implementation provides a clean, efficient way to build type-safe APIs with Protocol Buffers while maintaining excellent compatibility with existing HTTP infrastructure.

 ## Key Features